speakeasy-api/openapi-directory/SDKs/googleapis.com/analyticsadmin/v1alpha/go/README.md

 * `AnalyticsadminPropertiesConversionEventsCreate` - Creates a conversion event with the specified attributes.
 * `AnalyticsadminPropertiesConversionEventsList` - Returns a list of conversion events in the specified parent property.
 Returns an empty list if no conversion events are found.
 * `AnalyticsadminPropertiesCreate` - Creates an "GA4" property with the specified location and attributes.
+* `AnalyticsadminPropertiesCreateConnectedSiteTag` - Creates a connected site tag for a Universal Analytics property.
+You can create a maximum of 20 connected site tags per property.
+Note: This API cannot be used on GA4 properties.
 * `AnalyticsadminPropertiesCustomDimensionsCreate` - Creates a CustomDimension.
 * `AnalyticsadminPropertiesCustomDimensionsList` - Lists CustomDimensions on a property.
 * `AnalyticsadminPropertiesCustomMetricsArchive` - Archives a CustomMetric on a property.